Salahaddin-Mo7h/Salahaddin-Mo7h/README.md

 <p align="left">Also, I'm technology enthusiastic 💖, I want to learn things quickly and dive deep inside them.
 I always believe in developing logical things which make an impact on the end-users.💖 and I like to spend my time in leveraging my skills 💪, attending various events 🗓️ & contributing in any way possible 🌟.
 Additionally travelling 🧳, music 🎼, reading 📖, puzzles⚡ and spicy food 😋 is what I like the most.</p>

-<p align="left">I would love to connect with you, so do not hesitate to connect with me on above handles🤝.
+<p align="left">I would love to connect with you, so do not hesitate to connect with me on LinkedIn 🤝.
 Feel free to reach out to me if you are interested to talk or any queries, I am always open for a conversation!😃✔

 <!--Trap--:)-->
 <a href="https://github.com/404"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>